 Reception: Aubin Williams, for a positive approach to school life and settling into Hampton Pre-Prep beautifully.

 Here’s what we’ve been up to in class …

-We began our ‘Changes Within Living Memory’ topic by thinking about what things we do during the day, both inside and outside of school as well as what our parents might have done during their school days.
+We continued our ‘Changes Within Living Memory’ topic by thinking about what our parents might have done when they weren’t at school and how this is different to the activities we do.
 We also read the book ‘Peepo!’ to compare homes in the past compared to homes nowadays.